20th Annual Conference of the Association of Portuguese and Spanish-lexified Creoles (ACBLPE)

 “Language contact as a continuum and epistemological continuities in language contact research”

-The 20th conference of the ACBLPE will be held at the University of Augsburg in Augsburg, Germany from September 8 - 10, 2022 (see the Conference poster here).
-This annual meeting will be one of the events devoted to language contact during a week that will also include two smaller events: the workshop Creole studies in motion (September 7-8, 2022) and the Second Meeting of the Red Internacional BayMis.
+The 20th Annual Conference of the ACBLPE was held at the University of Augsburg in the Friedensstadt Augsburg, Germany from September 8 - 10, 2022 (see the Conference poster here).
+This annual meeting was the main event devoted to language contact during a week that also included two smaller events: the workshop Creole studies in motion, which served as a prelude to the ACBLPE, and the Second Meeting of the Red Internacional BayMis.
 The realization of the ACBLPE Conference received funding from the Albert Leimer-Stiftung and from the Deutsche Forschungsgemeinschaft (DFG), through its programme International Scientific Events (Ref.
 Nr.: GU 1846/2-1).
 For this funding we would like to express our gratitude.

-As the conference name suggested and the Call for Papers made explicit, we discussed the continuity between the different results of contact-induced language restructuring (ranging from second language acquisition and interlanguage fossilization processes to creolization, and from code-switching phenomena and different types of lexical borrowing to the formation of mixed languages).
-Similarly, we will address the continuity between contact linguistics and related domains (anthropology, sociology, and population genetics).
-A further area of interest is the historical configuration of (Ibero-)creolistics as a linguistic (sub)discipline, one which can be regarded as more or less autonomous and is generally situated at a crossroads between different research areas like Romance, African and Austronesian studies.
+As the conference name suggested and the Call for Papers made explicit, we discussed the continuity between the different results of contact-induced language restructuring: ranging from second language acquisition and interlanguage fossilization processes to creolization, and from code-switching phenomena and different types of lexical and grammatical borrowing to the formation of mixed languages.
+Similarly, we addressed the continuity between contact linguistics and related domains such as anthropology, sociology, population genetics, etc. A further area of interest was the historical configuration of (Ibero-)creolistics as a linguistic (sub)discipline, one which can be regarded as more or less autonomous and is generally situated at a crossroads between different research areas (Ger.
+Fächer) like Romance, African and Austronesian studies.
 You can download the program here and the Conference Reader (incl. abstracts) here .

 The organizing committee: